 How to Use Appreciative Inquiry Questions to Uplift Companies

 Appreciative Inquiry, on the other hand, is a model that focuses on what an organization is doing right.
-It is a positive, rather than negative, approach that highlights the things that work for a company or a team.
+It is a positive, rather than negative, approach that highlights what works for a company or a team.

-The effect of this type of inquiry can be positive in several ways– it can uplift teams by helping them identify their strengths and skills, increase motivation, and it helps to turn the desired change into a reality.
+The effect of this type of inquiry can be positive in several ways – it can uplift teams by helping them identify their strengths and skills, increase motivation, and help turn the desired change into a reality.

 Table of Contents